BEST : A decision tree algorithm that handles missing values: Branch-Exclusive Splits Trees (BEST)

 Formally, the loss of a classifier $h$ is defined as :

 which is the probability under the true data generating distribution $\mathcal{D}$ that the classifier $h$ misclassifies an observation $x_i$.
-Since the data generating distribution $\mathcal{D}$ is unknown, the empirical loss computed with the data set $S$ is typically used as an estimator of the true loss :
+Since the data generating distribution $\mathcal{D}$ is unknown, then the empirical loss computed with the data set $S$ is typically used as an estimator of the true loss :

 which is the proportion of misclassified observations in the training set $S$.
-Usually a set of models $\mathcal{H}$, the hypothesis class \cite{Shai14}, is selected in advance and most learning algorithms are trying to identify the classifier $h \in \mathcal{H}$ that minimizes the empirical loss $L_S(h)$.
+Usually a set of classifiers $\mathcal{H}$ is selected in advance and most learning algorithms are trying to identify the classifier $h \in \mathcal{H}$ that minimizes the empirical loss $L_S(h)$.
+The set $\mathcal{H}$ was named the hypothesis class by Shai \& Shai \cite{Shai14}.
 The true loss can be decomposed in a manner to observe a bias-complexity tradeoff.
 Suppose $h_S = \underset{h \in \mathcal{H}}{\text{argmin}}L_S(h)$, then :

 The approximation error, $\underset{h \in \mathcal{H}}{\text{min }}L_{\mathcal{D}}(h) = e_{\text{app}}$, is the minimum achievable loss within the hypothesis class.
 The second term , $(L_D(h_S) - \underset{h \in \mathcal{H}}{\text{min }}L_{\mathcal{D}}(h))= e_{\text{est}}$, is the estimation error and is caused by the use of the empirical loss instead of the true loss when selecting the best classifier $h$.
 Since the goal is to minimize the total loss a natural tradeoff emerges from equation \ref{tradeoff}.
 A vast, large and complex hypothesis class $\mathcal{H}$ leads to a wider choice of functions and therefore reduces $e_{\text{app}}$, but the classifier is more prone to overfitting, which increases $e_{\text{est}}$.
 Inversely, a small hypothesis class $\mathcal{H}$ reduces $e_{\text{est}}$ but increases $e_{\text{app}}$.